 Researchers have learned much about CPGs and the rhythmic activity of the nervous system by studying crustaceans, like crabs and lobsters.
 Compared with most mammals, these animals have simpler nervous systems, so they are attractive models for understanding how neural circuits produce rhythmic behaviors.

-Researchers, including SfN Past President Eve Marder, have been particularly interested in the stomatogastric nervous system (STG) in these animals.
+Researchers, including the 2016 Kavli Prize winner and SfN Past President Eve Marder, have been particularly interested in the stomatogastric nervous system (STG) in these animals.
 The STG is the part of the crustacean central nervous system that controls the movement of the stomach.
 The STG contains about 30 nerve cells that are organized into two different rhythmic CPGs.
 Researchers have mapped the connections between these cells, and the resulting web-like network can be studied to obtain insights into how larger neural networks function.

 Where does the rhythmic activity of CPGs come from?
 Even when they are removed from the body, groups of STG nerve cells maintain their rhythmic firing patterns.
 These findings demonstrate that the rhythmic activity is intrinsic to the CPG.
 Rather than wait for something to trigger their activity, these circuits are constantly active.

 These crustacean studies reveal an important principle about all neural networks: the nervous system is constantly active.
 It does not wait passively for a stimulus to turn it on.
 The nervous system is active day and night, whether an organism is asleep or awake, although the patterns of activity are different during sleep than when the animal is awake.
 Research indicates that sensory stimuli modify internally generated activity.
 For example, the animal’s ingestion of food alters the firing rhythm of STG cells and ultimately increases movement in the stomach.
 Similarly, the presence of a predator changes CPG firing rhythm, resulting in swimming behavior aimed at escape.